msedgren/cursing_less_talon/README.md

 ## Installation
 1. Clone this repository to `~/.talon/user`
 2. Follow the steps to build and install the [Cursing Less IntelliJ Plugin](https://github.com/msedgren/cursing_less)
-Note: this will eventually be published to the marketplace.
-3. Consider adjusting the line height to give more space for the tokens: Settings -> Editor -> Font.
-A value 0.2 higher than the default should work well (1.4).
+3. Adjust the line height to give more space for the tokens: Settings -> Editor -> Font.
+A value 0.2 or 0.3 higher than the default should work well (1.4 or 1.5).
+4. Enable Reader Mode and check Increased Line Height.
+5. Optionally check plugin settings to alter colors, shapes, and pattern matching for tokens.

 ## Usage

-Commands mostly follow a structure of command color shape key.
+Commands mostly follow a structure of verb color shape key.

 Default colors are red, purple, green, blue, and yellow.
+New colors may be defined but will need to be added to the color list.

-The defined shapes are square, circle, line, 'X', slash, and backslash.
+The defined shapes are square, circle, line, 'X', slash, backslash, triangle, crescent, heart, and star.

 Decorations are prioritized based on the cursor position.
-This means that in dense sections with lots of repetition, will first be added new the cursor.
-This is due to the nature of a limited number of decoration combinations being possible.
+This means that in dense sections with lots of repetition, decorations will first be added nearer to the cursor.
+This is due to the limited number of decoration combinations that are possible.

 ## Commands
-Note: commands are still being added and will be added in the future.
+Note: commands are still being added and refined.

-Note: Only commands add by this plugin but not present in [Talonhub/community](https://github.com/talonhub/community) are listed below.
+Note: Only commands added by this plugin but not present in [Talonhub/community](https://github.com/talonhub/community) are listed below.

 ### Turning things on and off
 - toggle cursing: enable or disable text decorations.